tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 All the sub-steps are processed in parallel.

-Coping is based on [dont_worry_be_happy] and includes two main groups: problem-focused and emotion-focused coping strategies. ...
+Coping is based on [dont_worry_be_happy] and includes two main groups: problem-focused and emotion-focused coping strategies.
+Coping is main emotional mechanism to process emotional state that was triggered during appraisal.
+Should be mentioned that decision to select specific coping strategy is considered to be done under influence of gender and temperament.
+Those are still open questions in our work.

+High-level emotions impact

 ##Appendix